cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log.md

 }
 ```

-Note that the default logger makes use of the standard library log.Logger as its underlying output.
+Note that the default logger makes use of the standard library `log.Logger` as its underlying output.
 So the filenames and line numbers shown in the log messages depend on the settings of call depth.
 Thus wrapping the implementation of hlog may cause inaccuracies for these two values.

 ### Inject your own logger

-Hertz provides SetLogger interface to allow injection of your own logger.
-Besides, SetOutput can be used to redirect the default logger output, and then middlewares and the other components of the framework can use global methods in hlog to output logs.
+Hertz provides `SetLogger` interface to allow injection of your own logger.
+Besides, `SetOutput` can be used to redirect the default logger output, and then middlewares and the other components of the framework can use global methods in hlog to output logs.
 By default, Hertz's default logger is used.

 ## Supported Log Extension

 The log extensions currently supported in the open source version of Hertz are stored in the [hertz-logger](https://github.com/hertz-contrib/logger).
-You are welcomed to join us in contributing and maintaining for this project.
+You are welcome to join us in contributing to and maintaining this project.

 ### Zap